 Why use a coping saw?

-These tools are mainly used for creating great matched corners on architrave and patterned skirting board and often used in positions where the use of another style of saw would be pretty much impossible.
+These tools are mainly used for creating great matched corners on architrave and patterned skirting boards and are often used in positions where the use of another style of saw would be pretty much impossible.
 They are one of those tools you should have in your toolbox.
 They are cheap but essential.

-They are also frequently used for freehand cutting of shapes.
+They are also frequently used for the freehand cutting of shapes.
 With a coping saw, it is easy to follow a line if used correctly.
 This allows the user to draw out a shape on their chosen piece of wood and then follow it accurately with a coping saw.
 Hold the handle firmly and pull the blade to get a great sawing action going.

 Another common use for these tools is hole cutting.
-You can drill a hole in the centre of your intended circle, detach one part of the coping saw blade, feed it through the drilled hole, reattach it.
-This is one of this tools standout features, the blade detaches and reattaches from the frame so easily.
+You can drill a hole in the centre of your intended circle, detach one part of the coping saw blade, feed it through the drilled hole, and reattach it.
+This is one of this tool’s standout features, the blade detaches and reattaches from the frame so easily.
 Then you have your saw blade inside the circle and are ready to start cutting.
 Voila, you can now cut any sized hole you want!